Potter Park Zoo: Animals and exhibits

-The Potter Park Zoo's Feline and Primate Building houses three Amur (Siberian) tigers, three African lions, a snow leopard, lemurs, mandrills, and endangered tamarin monkeys.
+The Potter Park Zoo's Feline and Primate Building houses three Amur (Siberian) tigers, an African lion, a snow leopard, lemurs, mandrills, and endangered tamarin monkeys.
 The Bird and Reptile House features a wide variety of reptiles such as boas, gila monsters, black-and-white tegu, and emerald tree boas, and birds such as macaws, eastern screech owls, kookaburras, and endangered Bali mynas.

 Near the entrance to the zoo is the Exploration and Discovery Center for Education.
 Children can pet and, in some cases, feed the animals at the barnyard and petting zoo.
 Located there are goats, burros, llamas, yaks, pigs, tortoises, and rabbits.

 Wings from Down Under opened in the spring of 2009.
 Visitors can feed and interact with over 600 grass parakeets, cockatiels, and eastern rosellas.
 The exhibit is open seasonally.
 Camel rides and pony rides are available during warmer months.

 There are gardens and a pond with ducks, geese, and swans.
 Other animals at the zoo include kangaroos, penguins, river otters, eastern bongos, bald eagles, eastern black rhinoceros, gray wolves, red pandas, Arctic foxes, bat-eared foxes, meerkats, porcupines, banded mongooses, and southern ground hornbills.
 In early 2014, a young orphan moose named Willow arrived.

 A gift shop is located near the front of the zoo.
 An outdoor restaurant is located at the back end of the zoo.